zacharygriffee/dagify/readme.md

 - **`getNode(ref | array)`**
   Retrieves a node (or an array of nodes) by reference.

+- **`getNodes()`**
+  Returns an array of all nodes in the graph.

+- **`getEdges()`**
+  Returns an array of all edges in the graph.
+Each edge is represented as an object with two properties: `src` and `tgt`, corresponding to the source and target nodes.

+- **`findNode(predicate)`**
+  Scans all nodes and returns the first node that satisfies the provided predicate function.
+If no node matches, it returns `null`.

 - **`getImmediatePredecessors(ref)`**
-  Gets the direct dependency nodes of a given node.
+  Returns the direct dependency nodes (i.e. immediate sources) of the given node.

 - **`getPredecessors(ref, { transitive: true })`**
-  Gets all (transitive) dependency nodes.
+  Returns all (transitive) predecessor nodes, meaning all nodes that can reach the given node.

 - **`getImmediateSuccessors(ref)`**
-  Gets the nodes that depend directly on a given node.
+  Returns the nodes that directly depend on the given node.

 - **`getSuccessors(ref, { transitive: true })`**
-  Gets all (transitive) dependent nodes.
+  Returns all (transitive) dependent nodes reachable from the given node.

 - **`getSources()`**
   Retrieves all nodes with no incoming edges.